Thorp, Wisconsin: History

 Diphtheria broke out in 1879.
 The J.S.
 Boardman family lost four children, as did the C.C.
 Clark family.
 The Ephraim Boardmans lost two.
 When it finished, only one student was left in school district one.

 In 1880 the Wisconsin Central Railroad reached Thorp from Abbotsford.
 The little community had been called North Fork, but the railroad named the station Thorpe, and soon shortened it to Thorp.
 The name honored Joseph G. Thorp, who founded the Eau Claire Lumber Company in 1866 and was a state senator in the 1860s and 1870s.

 With the railroad came more growth.
 L.O.
 Garrison started a general store.
 E.A.
 Boardman opened a post office in his store.
 In 1881 the Boardmans platted a village of East Thorp, where the business section now is.
 The railroad had previously platted the west side of town.
 J.H.
 Sargent opened the Forest Queen Hotel.
 And Charles Sheldon and Melvin Nye started a sawmill.
 In addition to businesses already mentioned, the town also had a saloon, a blacksmith, and five homes.

 The First Baptist Church formed in 1882, with the Methodist Episcopal soon after, and St. Bernard's Catholic parish soon after.
 The first newspaper, the Pioneer, began publishing in 1883, and soon was reorganized into the Courier.
 That same year the school district built a second building, with four rooms.
+About 1887 the York Iron Company built some kilns near town which converted local hardwood to charcoal that was then shipped by rail to fire the company's smelter at Black River Falls.

 Polish immigrants began to arrive in the Thorp area in the late 1880s.
 By then much of the timber there was cut off, leaving this cutover land reduced to stumps and brush.
 This land was cheap, holding promise for hard-working new arrivals.
 The Poles concentrated east of Thorp and built their own wooden Catholic church in 1891, naming it St Hedwig's for Polish noblewoman Hedwig of Silesia.
 By 1904 their numbers had increased enough to replace the wooden church with the huge brick church that stands today.
 Many of these immigrants came from the area around Poznań, and they built a school called the Poznan School.